ED arrests TN Minister Senthil Balaji under anti-money laundering act; DMK-led coalition lashes out at BJP | Politics

 The BJP state unit sought to dismiss DMK's charge that it was resorting to vindictive action, saying the ED move was part of an ongoing investigation into the cash for jobs scam allegedly involving Balaji.

-The agency had launched multi-city searches in the state on Tuesday at the premises linked to the DMK's Karur strongman as part of the probe into money laundering.
+The agency had launched multi-city searches in the state on Tuesday on the premises linked to the DMK's Karur strongman as part of the probe into money laundering.

 The action came months after the Supreme Court allowed a police and ED probe into an alleged cash for jobs scam against him.